shashanka2a/Paystreet-Admin-Portal/MVP_Readiness.md

 | Admin Dashboard | ⚠️ Partial | 75% | 🟡 High |
 | Frontend Routing/Core Flows | ✅ Ready | 80% | 🟡 Medium |

 ---

-### Notes & Assumptions
-- Legacy Paystreet endpoints remain accessible and are used as fallback when provider services are unavailable.
-- Active provider axios instance is available via `providerManager`; ensure it’s initialized before admin metrics calls.
-- Security: ensure tokens are stored securely and cleared on 401; consider rotating keys and CSP/headers at deploy time.

----